 Although the exact algorithms used by FICO to calculate our credit scores are the company’s own secret, consumers can get a good idea of where they stand by analyzing the five factors used by the FICO scoring models.
 For the most part, those who pay their bills on time, keep their balances low, establish credit early, are stingy with new accounts, and maintain a healthy credit mix will have great credit and high credit scores.

 In addition, those who want to avoid credit score surprises should regularly check their credit reports.
-This can be done for free once a year through AnnualCreditReport.com without affecting your credit score.
+This can be done for free once per week through AnnualCreditReport.com without affecting your credit score.
 If you find items on your credit report that are expired, you can dispute them with the credit bureau to have them removed from your report.

 Getting the help of an experienced credit repair company, such as Lexington Law, may also be a good option for having old, mistaken, or other negative items removed from your report.
 Keeping your credit report clean will ensure you have the best score you can reach.